nunomourinho/forensicVmAutopsyUserManual/docs/user/plugin_management.rst

   - This is required for instances where a forensic investigator needs to access machines that are awaiting activation, like Windows 2003 or XP.
 The plugin resets the activation to allow unobstructed login.

+- **BOOTFIX: Disable Driver Enforcement**:

+  - When working with older systems or in scenarios where you've converted a forensic image, you might encounter certain constraints related to driver signatures.
+The "Disable Driver Enforcement" utility addresses these challenges:

+      - **Allow Unsigned Drivers**: By default, many operating systems, especially modern ones, enforce driver signing for security reasons.
+Disabling this enforcement lets you run unsigned drivers.
+This can be particularly handy for running drivers like `virtio` on older systems.

+      - **Support for Programs Using Unsigned Drivers**: Some utilities or programs require the use of unsigned drivers.
+Disabling the driver enforcement provides flexibility to run these applications without any hitches.

+      - **Blue Screen Issue Resolution**: After converting a forensic image, systems may sometimes experience the infamous 'Blue Screen of Death' (BSOD) due to driver issues.
+This tool can assist in resolving those problems by ensuring that all drivers, even the unsigned ones, can run without any enforcement barriers.

 .. note::

    While these plugins provide powerful capabilities, they should be used responsibly and ethically.
 Misuse could lead to unintended consequences or legal issues.